 Bloggers: protect your post from careless errors

-Blogs have become one of the most popular forms of media in recent years.
 Anyone with a computer and an Internet connection can now become a blogger.
 Starting a blog is easy and once you do, you have the potential to reach millions of people.
 Unfortunately, the simple nature of blogs and blogging often breeds a careless mindset when generating a post.
 Bloggers are often too caught up in the thrill of their story or opinion to properly edit or proofread their piece.
-We’ve compiled a short list of tips in order to help the average blogger optimize his or her posts and get the most out of his or her online publications.
+We've compiled a short list of tips in order to help the average blogger optimize his or her posts and get the most out of his or her online publications.
 Follow these tips and your messages, thoughts, arguments, or ponderings are sure to be well received.

 1. Proofread your post

 This is easily the most important step in generating a worthwhile blog post.
 There is nothing that renders a blog useless faster than a post riddled with careless spelling mistakes.
 As blogs are often statement or opinion based, it is likely that the blogger is trying to make a point or convey an argument of some sort.
-A blogger could make the most profound statement of all time, only to have it torn apart in the comments section by readers who are quick to point out that he or she used 'there' instead of 'their’.
+A blogger could make the most profound statement of all time, only to have it torn apart in the comments section by readers who are quick to point out that he or she used 'there' instead of 'their.'
 Always go over your post several times to ensure that you've removed every grammar or syntax error you're capable of finding, and your posts will improve tremendously.

 2. Edit for context

 Are you a professional?
 A politician?
 A pro wrestler?
 Or just an average Joe, looking for a creative venue to vent your frustrations about everyday life?
-As a blogger, a CEO should not use the same language as a schoolgirl, as their readers are from vastly different walks of life.
+As a blogger, a CEO should not use the same language as a teenager, as their readers are from vastly different walks of life.
 Your blog post will say a lot about your personality, so bloggers must be mindful of your tone.
 What's more, when you're publishing things online, anyone can find your entry and read it.
 Take your personal context into account in the editing process; remove any language or thoughts that you wouldn't want your boss or co-workers to read.
 Conversely, if your post is aimed at fourth graders, don't use terms suited for university graduates.

 3. Fact check